Trams in Zagreb: Museum units

 ZET preserves old trams for showcases on ZET anniversaries, and for occasional rides on the museum line 21.
 This includes two museum units of M-24 trams, one with a "Košak" trailer built by ZET, and the other with "Pagoda" trailer, which was formerly a motor car made by Ganz.
 These trams are used for kids rides during the Zagreb Christmas Market.
-ZET also has TMK 101 and 201 museum units.
+ZET has another tram type in its museum fleet, the TMK 101.
+Soon the Duewag GT6 & TMK 201 will be added to the museum fleet.